-But not having found termites is not quite the same as not finding them after a thorough inspection of your home.
+But not having found termites is not quite the same as not finding them after a thorough termite inspection of your home.

-So get a torch and go tap around all your skirting boards, window and door frames, have a look up in the roof for any telltale mud in the joints of the roofing timbers and, if you have a suspended wooden floor go under to see if there are any mud tunnels going up the piers, stumps or foundation walls to the bearers and joists.
-Full details on inspection are here.
+So get a torch and go tap around all your skirting boards, window and door frames, have a lookup in the roof for any telltale mud in the joints of the roofing timbers and, if you have a suspended wooden floor go under to see if there are any mud tunnels going up the piers, stumps or foundation walls to the bearers and joists.
+Full details on the inspection are here.

 The very best thing to do now is to place some TermiTraps around your home and sheds, etc. TermiTraps contain timbers that termites find attractive and it is these decoy timbers that entice termite scouts into the Termite Monitors.

 Once the termites build a connecting tunnel to the TermiTrap, they seal up the hole in the lid so you’ll know it is time to begin baiting using the Colony Killer Termite Bait.